EuroPython/website/data/tickets.md

 [other grants](https://www.europython-society.org/grants/)
 offered to the European Python community.

-- **Business Tickets**: for attendees whose company/business is paying for, or if you use Python professionally.
+- **Business Tickets**: for attendees whose company/business is paying for them to attend, or if you use Python professionally.
 As someone with the means to afford this tier you help us keep the conference affordable for everyone.
 Thank you!
 - **Personal Tickets**: for those who enjoy Python as a hobbyist or use it as a freelancer.
-- **Education Tickets**: for students.
-If you are a teacher and your institution cannot cover a higher tier for you to attend, please use this tier.
+- **Education Tickets**: for students, and teachers working in the education sector (your main employment is at a school, college or university).

 **Note**: If you need a proper VAT invoice listing your company's name, please purchase a business ticket.
 Personal Tickets do not include a company name.
 We